jontejada/break/readme.md

 - printing, offset

 ##( I ) ng ngGroup ngGame ngTut ngTutorial
-Angular group project. brainstorming mode this week.

-as leader, I need to kickstart collaborative brainstorming this week. content:

-Shik's meeting notes:
-use external API or create our own use SQL database questions -- what tech, what visualization, what type of game, will it require nice looking interface / graphics

-my notes:
-###develop angular tut/game
-- regex.rocks
-###other ideas
-- music!
-	- summary of my spotify idea w/ EchoNest link
-	- other potential APIs, esp. soundcloud
-- look at their repos, etc / ask
-	- Josh: outdoors/climbing, cooking, backend tech
-	- Mauricio: dev tools, music, good design
-	- Sheik: music, ? proposed idea was __???__ asked for notes
-	- Jon: see social.md

-other things to consider:
-strengths, calendar/timeline, collab tools --> all in repo readme.md file or google doc, workflowy, etc

 ##( J ) circadian arduino
 - pull data from calendar, astronomy and meteorology APIs